Healthy Homes Assessment Naenae

 Draught Stopping Naenae

-If a draught could be felt through gaps that are too large or holes, it requirements to be sealed.
+If a draught could be felt through gaps that are too large or holes or holes, it requirements to be sealed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections